RickP/MC5000_DevKit/docs/assembler.md

 [1] Integer values must be in the range -999 to 999.
 [2] Labels used as operands must be defined elsewhere in the program.

+## Basic Instructions

+__mov R/I R__
+Copy the value of the first operand into the second operand.

+__jmp L__
+Jump to the instruction following the specified label.

+__slp R/I__
+Sleep for the number of time units specified by the operand.

+__slx P__
+Sleep until data is available to be read on the XBus pin specified by the operand.

+## Arithmetic Instructions